kouretes/NAOKinematics/README.md

 NAOKinematics
 =============

-Forward and Inverse Kinematics for the NAO robot in c++
+Forward and Inverse Kinematics for the NAO robot in C++

 ForwardMain.cpp file is only for demonstration.